boalyyance/cloud-security-portfolio/projects/risk-assessment/README.md

 # Risk Assessment & Security Audit – Botium Toys

+## Project Overview

-This project presents a simulated internal security audit conducted for the fictional company Botium Toys.
-The assessment evaluates existing security controls, identifies risks and vulnerabilities, and provides recommendations aligned with the NIST Cybersecurity Framework (CSF).
+This project simulates an internal security audit for Botium Toys, a fictional retail company.

+The objective was to evaluate existing security controls, identify risks and compliance gaps, and propose recommendations based on the NIST Cybersecurity Framework (CSF).

+This assessment demonstrates practical skills in risk analysis, security control evaluation, documentation, and compliance review.

 # Internal Security Audit – Botium Toys (Simulated)